 And the branding plays heavy on humor.
 For instance, the coaster imitates a holy wafer, the check is presented in an old hollowed out hymnal, and there are murals by the entrance depicting praying hands holding a liquor bottle.
 De Cumptich went so far as to recreate actual characters from old medieval manuscripts for the menus to create a masterful arrangement, sure to elicit a chuckle or two from customers.

 El Vez, Ft.
 Lauderdale, Florida.

 El Vez is a Mexican restaurant with locations in New York City and Philadelphia.
 With the opening of its third establishment in Ft.
 Lauderdale, Fla., the owners worked with de Cumptich to establish the identity.
 “The owners like to mix the spirit of the city with Mexican culture and folklore, which is why each restaurant has a different theme.
 Ft Lauderdale is a tourist beach destination, with a big spring break contingency, so we wanted to convey the hedonism of sun-filled beaches that is part of the locale,” he explains.

-“When you design a series of menus, they have to be identifiable at a glance and have a general common theme to unify them.
+“When you design a series of menus or wine list, they have to be identifiable at a glance and have a general common theme to unify them.
 ‘Day of the Dead’ themes are a bit cliché, and often expected in a Mexican restaurant, but on closer inspection you see what the skeletons are doing with each other, and it makes you smile and laugh,” de Cumptich notes.
 “We want customers to be part of the joke and laugh with us.”

 Each menu features a different position—and he admits he had to tone down some of the depictions.
 The illustrations are paired with a geometric mosaic and printed in a warm or cool gradient to resemble popular printing techniques found in Mexico.